linode/docs/docs/guides/platform/api/linode-cli-install-shortguide/index.md

   email: docs@linode.com
 description: 'Shortguide that shows you how to install the Linode CLI.'
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-modified: 2020-07-22
+modified: 2022-01-14
 modified_by:
-  name: Heather Zoppetti
+  name: Ryan Syracuse
 published: 2020-07-22
-title: How to Install the Linode CLI
+title: "How to Install the Linode CLI"
 keywords: ["linode cli"]
 headless: true
 show_on_rss_feed: false